Plan campaigns with mechanics that fit

 The KPIs that actually matter

 Pick one number you will defend at the next QBR.
 Write it on the brief in week one.
-Everything else on this table is a supporting view, not the verdict.
+Everything else here is a supporting view, not the verdict.

 The operator's view